 We gave our very personable and funny bartender Eric directions on how to make this unique cocktail, and he concocted one of the best ones we’ve ever tasted.

 Tracy and I were starving, so we did what anybody would do before dinner … have appetizers at the bar.
 We split six Bourgogne escargot with garlic and herbs ($13.95).
-I believe garlic should be used in most all dishes.
+I believe garlic should be used in almost all dishes.
 Heavenly!

 Our friends Dan and Linda arrived about 6:30 and joined us in cocktails.
 Linda ordered an Aperol Spritzer (which we first had in Beaune, France a couple of years ago), while Dan had a Tomtini.

 I was forced to join him.
 Our bartender gave us a tip (I reciprocated after drinks) that this would be the spot to be later in the evening.
-Outside the bar there’s a wraparound terrace overlooking the front of the restaurant and a small patio from where you can watch the fireworks at Disneyland.
+Outside the bar, there’s a wraparound terrace overlooking the front of the restaurant and a small patio from where you can watch the fireworks at Disneyland.

 After sipping our libations (I swear I sipped), we headed downstairs to one of the many beautiful dining rooms (12 to be exact), complete with hand-painted frescoes on the first level.
 An article in the OC Register said these are reproductions of works by “such master artists as Michelangelo, Giuseppe Angeli and Francois Girardon.”
 They really did a great job with the renovation.
 These small dining areas help with the noise level, well, apparently unless you are sitting right next to our table.
 More on that later.

 To start, Dan and I split another escargot dish.
 I was beginning to feel sluggish (ok, I will never use that line again).
 Linda had the soup of the day, a delicious Lobster Bisque ($9.95).
-I had brought a bottle of wine from the Piemente region, where we will visit this autumn on our next Italy adventure.
+I had brought a bottle of wine from the Piemonte region, where we will visit this autumn on our next Italy adventure.
 I really didn’t want to open the napkin because it looked so cool.

 Tracy started with the White House salad; iceberg lettuce, red onion, cherry tomatoes in White House passion fruit and ginger vinaigrette ($8.95).
-Oh, those warm, house made dinner rolls were really delicious, too.
+Oh, those warm, house-made dinner rolls were really delicious, too.

 At this point, we noticed the couple next to us had moved to another table.
 We asked our very nice server Lucas if we were being loud or if Dan hadn’t showered.
-Lucas assured us with a smile that we were not being too noisy, but that perhaps their table was a little too close in proximity to ours.
+Lucas assured us with a smile that we were not too noisy, but that perhaps their table was a little too close in proximity to ours.
 Finally, a White House that has a smart diplomat.